What the audience sees and hears is just the surface of what’s happening in a scene.

 The tendency to give up your own ideas because your stage partners are unable to relate to them.

-Frustration with how much time it takes to establish the relationship between the characters in a scene.
+Frustration with the time it takes to establish the relationship between the characters in a scene.

 The feeling after an intensive improv workshop when you find that nothing remains except a group picture on Facebook.

-The hard realisation that the plot of your long-form does not make any sense to you anymore.
+The hard realisation that the plot of the long-form you are performing does not make any sense to you anymore.

-The frustration of being stuck in just one character and only having one point of view in the scene.
+The frustration of being stuck in just one character and having only one single point of view in the scene.

 The desire to care less about being good on stage.